raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 # netmask 255.255.255.0
 ```

-Press `Ctrl – O` to save followed by `Ctrl – X` to quit out of nano.
+Press `Ctrl – O, Enter` to save followed by `Ctrl – X` to quit out of nano.

 Restart the networking service on the clients with the command `sudo service networking restart` and you can then go ahead and start reconnecting them to the hub/switch.
 They should immediately acquire an IP address from the DHCP server.